wsydney76/craft4-ddev-starter/README.md

 * Which is important if you want to make them available only for specific users, like print ready press photos.
 * Or make them paid content, e.g. on Patreon.

-__... do you use the Imager-X plugin instead of using the native image transforms?__
+__... do you recommend to use the Imager-X plugin instead of using the native image transforms?__

 * It is faster.
 * Does not require to eager load transform records.